-Strategy: Implement a "Full Time Is" Campaign Unit Objective: S.1: Promote completion in 100% time Requestor: Tina Stovall Description: Implement a campaign to inform students about requirements to complete an associate degree "on-time" in two years.
+Strategy: Implement a "Full Time Is" Campaign Unit Objective: S.1: Promote completion in 100% time Requestor: Tina Stovall ent a campaign to inform students about requirements to co n-time" in two years. omplete an

-Strategy: Implement Advising-Focused Staff Development Unit Objective: S.1: Promote completion in 100% time Requestor: Krista Burrell & Dave Seiler

-Description: In April 2015, The college invested in 12 faculty advisors to attend a regional National Academic Advising Association (NACADA) conference during our two day Staff Development.
-Faculty would like to share what they learned in relationship to RPC.
-Opening Day fall 2015 and spring 2016 are great opportunities for this exchange of information.
-Krista Burrell and Dave Seiler met with Dr. Bullock to review sessions attended and we have narrowed down the topics to those that everyone can relate to.
-The Employee Development Committee will be working with the NACADA faculty to development a plan for who will present and assignment of work.
+Strategy: Implement Advising-Focused Staff Development Unit Objective: S.1: Promote completion in 100% time Requestor: Krista Burrell & Dave Seiler Description: In April 2015, The college invested in 12 faculty advisors to attend a regional National Academic Advising Association (NACADA) conference during our two c lay Staff Development.
+Facu Ilty would like to share what they learned in relationship to RI PČ.
+Opening Day fall 20 Opening Day fall 2015 and spring 2016 are great opportunities for this exchange of information.
+Krista Burrell and Dave Seiler met with Dr. Bullock to review sessions attended ns attended red down the topics to those that everyone can relate to.
+The Employee Developr nent Committee will be working with the NACADA faculty to) development a plan for who will present and assignment of work.

-Strategy: Strategy: Encourage Early Transcript Evaluations for Students Unit Objective: S.1: Promote completion in 100% time Requestor: Jon Van Dyke Description: Encourage students to have their university/college transcripts evaluated

-Description: Encourage students to have their university/college transcripts evaluated earlier to improve successful transferability of credits to Lake Land College.
+Strategy: Encourage Early Transcript Evaluations for Students Unit Objective: S.1: Promote completion in 100% time Requestor: Jon Van Dyke Description: Encourage students to have their university/college transcripts evaluated earlier to improve successful transferability of credits to Lake Land College.

-Strategy: Decrease Withdrawals of Student Athletes Unit Objective: S.2: Decrease student withdrawals Requestor: Bill Jackson

-Description: Research, develop and implement plan to monitor and manage student athlete enrollment to ensure successful completion of at least 12 credit hours each semester.
+Strategy: Decrease Withdrawals of Student Athletes Unit Objective: S.2: Decrease student withdrawals Requestor: Bill Jackson Description: Research, develop and implement plan to monitor and manage student athlete enrollment to ensure successful completion of at least 12 credit hours each semester.